UncleH25/Web-Dev-Projects/README.md

 **Tech Stack:** *HTML, CSS, Javascript (React using Vite)*

-*A basic task manager app built with React alongside Vite.*
+*A simple, modern React dashboard for managing your daily tasks.*